 Tarnished plant bugs are often present in peach orchards by the time buds begin to swell.
 They feed on the flower buds of peach trees and numerous other plants.
 They are strongly attracted to orchards with winter annual weeds in bloom.
 Egg laying begins shortly after adults emerge, most eggs being laid in the tender shoots or flower heads of herbaceous weeds, vegetables, and legumes.
 Few eggs are laid in peaches.
 Eggs hatch in about 10 days and emerging nymphs begin to feed.
 The nymphal stage lasts about a month.
 There are several generations of tarnished plant bugs each year, but the bugs normally begin to leave peaches shortly after petal fall and move to other hosts.
 Populations in peach trees usually decline significantly by shuck fall.

 Stink bugs feed throughout the growing season.
 They have one or two generations per year, depending on species.
-Recently, brown marmorated stink bug was observed in eastern Pennsylvania feeding on vegetables, fruit, and ornamental trees.
+In recent years, brown marmorated stink bug was observed in eastern Pennsylvania feeding on vegetables, fruit, and ornamental trees.